pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 ## Talk about using Loomio.

-_Meta: I'm going to talk to our consultatnts about this section_
+_Meta: I need to get input from our team and consultants for this section._

 It's realistic to expect that people have some apprehensions about joining an online decision making space, so we recommend you spend time talking to your group about using Loomio.

 Identify what the group wants to achieve together.
 Write this down.

+Discuss a trial?
+Ensure you have commitment so you can follow up when people don't participate.

 Talk to your group about your interest in trying Loomio to see if it suits your needs.
 Discuss what Loomio is, and how you might use it in your group.